ddl-wasanthag/domino-model-monitoring/README.md

 ### Configure ground truth data
-Add ground truth tracking to the model’s monitoring to determine model quality and accuracy metrics From the Monitoring tab, open ‘Configure Monitoring’ > ‘Data’ and follow the instructions to register ground truth data Upon being taken to a new page to register ground truth data, upload the config that points to the data
+Add ground truth tracking to the model’s monitoring to determine model quality and accuracy metrics From the Monitoring tab, open `Configure Monitoring` > `Data` and follow the instructions to register ground truth data.

+Upon being taken to a new page to register ground truth data, upload the config that points to the data
 ```
 {